cciw-uk/cciw.co.uk/docs/security.rst

   (Due to ``Person`` records sometimes being a married couple, the relationship with ``User`` is not a one-to-one, but many-to-many).

-* If dynamic roles are not possible, we can create groups for additional permissions.
-We don't add individual permissions to User accounts.
-We do not manually add permissions to groups via the database or Django admin interface either, but instead edit `</config/static_roles.yaml>`_.
+* If dynamic roles are not possible, we can create static roles for additional permissions, which is managed by `</config/static_roles.yaml>`_.

 * Privileged access must be limited in time - for example, being a leader one year does not mean a person should have higher access in subsequent years.